Current stage: Preliminary Injunction

 Hearing on the motion for preliminary injunction rescheduled for 2:00 PM in San Francisco, Courtroom A, 15th Floor before Magistrate Judge Alex G. Tse.

-Hearing set for May 1, 2026 at 10:00 AM in San Francisco, Courtroom A, 15th Floor before Magistrate Judge Alex G. Tse.
+Hearing on the motion for preliminary injunction set for 5/1/2026 at 10:00 AM in San Francisco, Courtroom A, 15th Floor before Magistrate Judge Alex G. Tse.

 Extracted from court filings.
 Check linked sources for official deadlines.